-You can submit immunization forms on our Patient Portal.
+Submit immunization forms on our Patient Portal.

 Notice: In-State Students

 The LSU Student Health Center (SHC) will automatically receive immunization information for in-state students.
-If you have received all the required immunizations, you only need to complete the Tuberculous (TB) Questionnaire, which you can do electronically on the Patient Portal.
+If you have received all the required immunizations, you only need to complete the Tuberculosis (TB) Questionnaire, which you can do electronically on the Patient Portal.
 We became an authorized user of the Louisiana Immunization Network for Kids Statewide (LINKS) and successfully established a bidirectional interface with the web application.
 We are now able to automatically exchange immunization information entered into LINKS with providers across Louisiana.
 This exchange supports campus and state-wide public health efforts and surveillance.
 If you have concerns about access to protected health information and the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and LINKS, please visit, https://lalinks.org/linksweb/LINKS_DCNTR.html.

 The Student Health Center Injection Clinic administers the following: